fzaverl/s3dlib/functional_etudes/README.md

 This directory contains Python scripts and companion figures using the [S3Dlib](https://s3dlib.org) package.
 The studies are used to note limitations and functional improvements to the package.
-Complex surfaces requiring multiple operations were used to identify any code errors which might not be realized with simple unit tests.
+Complex composite surfaces requiring multiple operations were used to identify any code errors which might not be realized with simple unit tests.
 The Escher 3D surfaces were useful for this purpose.